Updated on August 10, 2021

 Ask for Help Before You Miss a Payment

 If you’re worried that you won’t be able to afford your student loan payments when they resume, reach out to your loan servicer now.
 Don’t wait until you miss a payment to ask for help.
 Missing a loan payment can have a negative impact on your credit score, which can impact many other areas of your life, from getting approved for a mortgage to your car insurance rate.

 While the best option for you will depend on your individual circumstance, Federal Student Aid shares that an income-driven repayment plan is available for eligible borrowers.
 These plans are based on your income level and can make your payments as low as $0 a month.

 Maybe you’re feeling stressed about student loan payments beginning again.
 Or maybe you’re facing general money management challenges.
-Whatever the case, you’re not alone if you’re struggling with the financial impacts of COVID-19.
+Whatever the case, you’re not alone if you’re struggling with financial hardship.

 To learn more about managing your money in times of crisis, visit our blog.